cwpearson/hugo-cwpearson/content/post/20230506_vicuna/index.md

 +++

-Vicuna-13B is an LLM based off of the LLaMa model.
+Vicuna-13B is an LLM chatbot based off of the LLaMa model.
+It's authors claim it achieves 90% of the quality of ChatGPT in a "fun and non-scientific" evaluation.

+You can rent some cloud hardware and experiment with Vicuna 13B yourself!
+Using CPU-only is slow (couple tokens per second), but fast enough for yout to get an idea of what to expect.

 ## Set up your Cloud Instance